roopam100/cp4i-ipost-cpc-pot/Messaging/MQ-labs/Lab_3/Readme.md

 	DISPLAY APSTATUS(MY.GETTER.APP) TYPE(APPL)
 	```

 	After a while, there should be fewer than the 6 application instances that were originally present.
+You may need to run the command more than once until the rebalancing  occurs.

 	![](./images/image71.png)